Thurman1776-/Uncomplect-us/README.md

 ### How to use the tool

 - Jump into the repo folder & paste this on your terminal `cd scripts && sh bootstrap.sh`
-- Simply clone & run the Xcode project
+- Run the Xcode project
-- That's it!
+- Enjoy!